The Do’s and Don’ts of Outdoor Grilling

 - DON’T turn on the gas with the lid closed.
 If there’s any gas trapped under the lid, it will instantly turn into a fireball that can cause serious burn injuries.

 - DON’T leave the grill unattended.
 In case the grill catches fire, an adult should be around to extinguish it quickly.
 Fires can double in size every minute.

 - DON’T grill indoors.
 Propane and charcoal grills must never be used indoors.
 Besides the fire hazard, there is a serious risk of carbon monoxide poisoning.

-As fire restoration experts, we advise you to always be vigilant when grilling.
+As fire restoration experts, we advise you always to be vigilant when grilling and consider our grilling safety tips.
 Extra fire safety precautions for the Fourth of July weekend are always a must!
 Unfortunately, fire damage incidents can still happen to the most vigilant of homeowners.
 If your property has suffered fire or smoke damage, don’t call the amateurs.
 Contact PuroClean for professional and reliable smoke and fire damage restoration of homes or businesses.